 B.A.
 Connecticut College

-Since arriving at Davidson in 1995, I've taught a variety of beginning, intermediate, and advanced courses on German literature, film and culture.
-My publications, which have appeared in various anthologies and journals that include German Quarterly, New German Critique, Camera Obscura, and Oxford German Studies, reflect a range of interests in contemporary literature and film.
-More recently, I have focused on pop literature, editing a de Gruyter volume called German Pop Literature: A Companion (2015).
+Since arriving at Davidson in 1995, I've taught a variety of beginning, intermediate, and advanced courses on German literature, film, and culture.
+My publications, which have appeared in German Quarterly, New German Critique, Camera Obscura, and Oxford German Studies, reflect a range interests in contemporary literature and film.
+In 2015 I edited an anthology entitled German Pop Literature: A Companion (2015).
 More recently I published Mad Mädchen.
 Feminism and Generational Conflict in Recent German Literature and Film (2017).

-I am currently the coordinator of Davidson's Film and Media Studies minor, for which I have taught numerous courses in translation on topics like film adaptation, alternative film, and memory on film.
-In several of my courses, I have completed the final assignment along with students by making my own short films.
-These include FAHR, a film about my travel experiences and relationship to Germany and Girl, Reconstructed, a mash-up inspired by dreams, memories, and my mother's early life.
+I am currently the coordinator of Davidson's Film and Media Studies minor, for which I have taught courses in translation on film adaptation, alternative film, and memory on film.
+Sometimes I complete the final assignment along with students by making my own short films.
+These include FAHR, a film about my travel experiences and relationship to Germany, and Girl, Reconstructed, a mash-up inspired by dreams, memories, and my mother's early life.
 In the spring of 2018 I joined Davidson colleagues on a research trip to Cuba.
 My reflections as a scholar of both film and German studies can be read on the Bacca Cuba blog.